Infections

 Clinical trials (controlled treatment period and open-label extension)

-Incidence rates of SI in ocrelizumab clinical trials per 100 PY6
+Incidence of infections in OCR clinical trials per 100 PY6

 Table 1a: Controlled Treatment Period